babelsberg/babelsberg-js/README.md

 b.getPosition() // lively.pt(99.9,300.0)
 ```

-Basically, you can write constraints using the `always` that you always want to be true,
+Basically, you can write constraints using the `always` primitive that you always want to be true,
 using existing object-oriented abstractions (I am using the methods `getPosition` and
 `dist` in the example above), and the system will maintain them.
 The extent to which the
 system is able to keep constraints satisfied depends on the solver that is used.
 This